U.S. grand jury accuses Amplify Energy of negligence in oil spill

-Dec 15 (Reuters) - A federal grand jury has accused Amplify Energy Corp AMPY.N and two of its subsidiaries with illegally discharging oil during a pipeline break in California in early October by acting negligently, including failing to properly respond to multiple alarms over a more than 13-hour period.
+Dec 15 (Reuters) - A federal grand jury has accused Amplify Energy Corp AMPY.N and two of its subsidiaries of illegally and negligently discharging oil during a pipeline break in California in October and failing to respond to alarms.

-The Department of Justice, in a statement released on Dec.
-15, said the indictment alleges that the companies, which own and operate the 17-mile-long San Pedro Bay Pipeline, failed "to properly respond to eight alarms from an automated leak detection system that were activated between 4:10 p.m. on October 1 until the final alarm at 5:28 a.m. the following day."
+The Department of Justice said the indictment alleges that the companies, which own and operate the 17-mile (27 km) San Pedro Bay Pipeline, failed to properly respond to eight alarms over more than 13 hours on October 1-2.

-The indictment also accuses Amplify and its Beta Operating Co LLC and San Pedro Bay Pipeline Co subsidiaries of "shutting down and then restarting the pipeline five times after the first five alarms were triggered on October 1, resulting in oil flowing through the damaged pipeline for a cumulative period of more than three hours."
+The indictment also accuses Amplify and its Beta Operating Co LLC and San Pedro Bay Pipeline Co subsidiaries of shutting and restarting the pipeline five times after the first five alarms were triggered, sending oil flowing through the damaged pipeline for more than three hours.

+Amplify said it investigated the pipeline but it was then not known to the crew that the leak detection system was malfunctioning.

+The detection system was "wrongly signaling a potential leak at the platform where no leak could be detected by the platform personnel and where no leak was actually occurring," it said in a statement.

 The oil spill left fish dead, birds mired in petroleum and wetlands contaminated, in what local officials called an environmental catastrophe.